James Burton (property developer): Family

-William Haliburton and Mary Foster had two sons, James and another who died in infancy.
+James Burton was born in Strand, London, as James Haliburton, on 29 July 1761.
+He was the son of William Haliburton (1731–1785), who was a Scottish property-developer whose family were from Roxburghshire, and who descended from John Haliburton (1573 – 1627) from whom Sir Walter Scott, 1st Baronet was descended on the maternal side.
 Burton's paternal great-grandparents were Rev. James Haliburton (1681 – 1756) and Margaret Eliott (who was the daughter of Sir William Eliott, 2nd Baronet and the aunt of George Augustus Eliott, 1st Baron Heathfield).

-James Burton's father William was descended from John Haliburton (1573 – 1627) from whom Sir Walter Scott, 1st Baronet was descended on the maternal side.
 Burton was a cousin of the Canadian author and British Tory MP Thomas Chandler Haliburton, and of Lord Haliburton, who was the first Canadian to be raised to the Peerage of the United Kingdom.

+His mother was Mary Foster (who was previously Mary Johnson; 1735–1785), whom his father married in 1760, who was the daughter of Nicholas Foster of Kirkby Fleetham, Yorkshire.
+William Haliburton and Mary Foster had two sons, James and another who died in infancy.

 James (b.
 1761) was christened with the name 'James Haliburton' at Presbyterian Chapel, Soho, London.
-He shortened his surname to Burton in 1794, and between the birth of his fourth child and the birth of his fifth child.
+He shortened his surname to Burton in 1794, between the births of his fourth and fifth children.

 Education

-James was educated at a day school in Covent Garden before he was privately tutored, including in architecture.
+James was educated at a day-school in Covent Garden before he was privately tutored, including in architecture.
 In July 1776 he was articled to a surveyor named James Dalton, with whom he remained for six years, until 1782, when he commenced with speculative construction projects, in some of which Dalton was his partner.